caracal-pipeline/caracal-docs/sphinx/manual/reduction/crosscal/index.rst

   For PKS 1934-638, users can choose a sky model which includes confusing sources and their spectral shape as seen through a frequency-dependent MeerKAT primary beam.
   This is recommended for MeerKAT observations.
 Alternatively, users can choose a point source model.
 When available, SARAO models are adopted.
-Alternatively, MeerKATHI uses the NRAO models.
+Alternatively, Caracal uses the NRAO models.

 -----------------